Last Updated on May 23, 2023

 Paris is filled with hidden gems and cool restaurants you must visit during your trip to Paris.
-From party restaurants to the best restaurants with a view in Paris, here’s my top 10 of the trendiest restaurants you must try!
+From party restaurants to the best restaurants with a view in Paris, here are the trendiest restaurants you must try!

 Disclaimer: This post contains affiliate links, which means that if you click on any links and make a purchase, I might get a small commission, at no cost to you.